GautamSahu028/Personal-Finance-Assistant/README.md

     - **Bar chart** for category distribution.
     - **Doughnut chart** for expense breakdown.
   - **Date range filter**: 7d, 30d, YTD, or custom.
+  - **Top-N category aggregation**: Dashboard charts fetch only the top N categories (default 10–12) plus an “Others” row per type.
+    - This keeps payloads small and charts readable even with hundreds of categories.
+A full, paginated category list is available for drill-down.

 - 🧾 **Transactions**